und-dream-lab/dream-lab-kit-app-template/README.md

 ### Applications and Use Cases

-The `kit-app-template` repository enables developers to create cross-platform applications (Windows and Linux) optimized for desktop use and cloud streaming.
+The `dream-lab-kit-app-template` repository enables developers to create cross-platform applications (Windows and Linux) optimized for desktop use and cloud streaming.
 Potential use cases include designing and simulating expansive virtual environments, producing high-quality synthetic data for AI training, and building advanced tools for technical analysis and insights.
 Whether you're crafting engaging virtual worlds, developing comprehensive analysis tools, or creating simulations, this repository, along with the Kit SDK, provides the foundational components required to begin development.

 ### A Deeper Understanding

-The `kit-app-template` repository is designed to abstract complexity, jumpstarting your development with pre-configured templates, tools, and essential boilerplate.
+The `dream-lab-kit-app-template` repository is designed to abstract complexity, jumpstarting your development with pre-configured templates, tools, and essential boilerplate.
 For those seeking a deeper understanding of the application and extension creation process, we have provided the following resources:

 #### Companion Tutorial